[Get this story and more like it delivered directly to your inbox. Subscribe to Daily Hive’s Newsletter now!]

 There’s no better way to beat the heat than by spending a hot summer afternoon tubing down a lazy river with stunning views.

-Here are six lazy rivers for the perfect tubing experience.
+So, the next time you need to cool off, here are six lazy rivers for the perfect tubing experience.

 About an hour and 45 minutes from Toronto, this beautiful natural area is home to the Grand River, which rushes past 22-metre high cliffs.
-There are trails with scenic routes for hiking, with views of the water below where tubers and kayakers make their way down the waterway.
+There are trails with scenic routes for hiking with views of the water below where tubers and kayakers make their way down the waterway.

 The Elora Gorge Park is open daily from late June until the start of September.
 Tubing closes when river levels are too high so be sure to check the beach and tubing conditions before leaving.